vasilisvg/web-materials/posts/11-should-coders-design.md

 ## Why does this page look like this?

 Because this page is about coders, I wanted to give the design a bit of text-editor flavour.
-I've used a monospaced font—though I'm not entirely convinved of its readability (you can't even tell that the dashes surrounding this aside are em-dashes)—and colours inspired from my own editing environment.
+I've used a monospaced font—though I'm not entirely convinved of its readability—and colours inspired from my own editing environment.

 During this process, I made a bunch of tweaks to the typography and layout in general.
 Some are visible when you arrive on the page, some are hidden behind a <code>.fixed</code> class.
 You can apply these tweaks by clicking the prompt above the transcript.
 Some are relatively noticeable, some less so.
+You may agree with some and disagree with others (for example the downsizing of the intro paragraph, a radical but necessary change in order to emulate the one-size-fits-all text editor environment).

-You may agree with some and disagree with others.
-But they're all the kind of micro-decision that's hard to communicate during a standard handover.
+What unites all the tweaks is that they're all the kind of micro-decision that's hard to communicate during a standard handover, and hard to predict in Figma.
+If more designers worked with code—or more coders worked with design—these kinds of details would be forgotten less often.
+(I think.)

 <p class="sig">—Espen</p>